-The flame strength can be adjusted using the knob on the side.
-There is not push ignition on this portable camping stove.
+The flame strength/cooking temperature can be adjusted using the knob on the side.

-The camp stove is made to hook up to a 1 lb propane tank but you can connect it to a larger 20 lbs propane tank using this adapter hose (click to view on Amazon).
+You can also connect it to a larger 20 lbs propane tank using this Coleman adapter hose (click to view on Amazon).

 So what kind of camper is the Coleman PowerPack for?

-Having an extra outdoor burner can come in handy for RVers who want to cook dishes that will take a while but they don’t want to heat up their entire RV because the stove is on all day.
+Having an extra outdoor burner can come in handy for RVers who want to cook dishes that will take a while.

 If you are looking for a easy to store single burner cooker, the Coleman PowerPack is going to be one of the best options available.